streamlit/streamlit/docs/main_concepts.md

 work, themes can be saved by
 [populating the config options](streamlit_configuration.html#set-configuration-options) in the "theme" section.
-After you've defined a theme for your app, then it will be applied by default instead of the included Light or Dark theme.
+After you've defined a theme for your app, then it will be applied by default instead of the included Light and Dark themes.

 More information about the options available when defining a theme can be found in the [Theme Option Documentation](theme_options.md).